 Location: Castiglione del Lago, Perugia, Italy

-The Field School consists of two courses, both held in Castiglione del Lago during The Umbra Institute’s General Studies summer session.
-This curricular concentration aims to provide students with a comprehensive overview of up-to-date theories and methods of archaeological research and fieldwork as applied to the civilizations that shaped the history and culture of central Italy.
+The program runs for 6 weeks, from the beginning of June till mid July, and it consists of two courses.
+This curricular concentration aims to provide students with a comprehensive overview of up-to-date theories and methods of archaeological fieldwork and research as applied to the civilizations that shaped the history and culture of central Italy.

-The course ARFW 350: Archaeological Field Workshop (mandatory) is an archaeology practicum.
-Students will work alongside professional archaeological staff to uncover artifacts and learn necessary archaeological digging skills.
+The course ARFW 350: Archaeological Field Workshop is an archaeology practicum.
+Students will work alongside professional archaeological staff to uncover artifacts and learn essential excavation and cataloging skills.
 Course Credit: 3

-The archaeological field school is collaborative and aims to involve the community of Castiglione in a long term relationship.
-Students will cooperate with a local archaeological association and will help the municipality of the town to catalog findings and set up the new local archaeological museum.
+In keeping with the Umbra Institute’s academic philosophy, the Archaeological Field School is collaborative and aims to involve the community of Castiglione in a long-term relationship.
+Students will collaborate with a local archaeological association and will help the municipality of the town to catalog findings and establish a new archaeological museum.

 Period(s) of Occupation: Etruscan, Roman and Medieval Age